-- UMCP's Earth System Science Interdisciplinary Center was awarded \$36 million by NASA for a collaboration with the National Weather and Climate Prediction Center. - UMB received a \$4.9 million grant from NIH for artificial lung research. - With \$3.75 million in funding from the National Science Foundation, UMCP is teaming up with George Washington University and Virginia Tech to launch a regional Innovation Corps (I-Corps) node with one sweeping goal: find the best entrepreneurial student and faculty researchers and help them bring their discoveries to market. - The BioMaryland Center, awarded \$1.5 million to eight companies, including Harpoon Medical Inc. and Otomagnetics, startups from UMB and UMCP.
+- UMCP's Earth System Science Interdisciplinary Center was awarded \$36 million by NASA for collaboration with the National Weather and Climate Prediction Center. - UMB received a \$4.9 million grant from NIH for artificial lung research. - With \$3.75 million in funding from the National Science Foundation, UMCP is teaming up with George Washington University and Virginia Tech to launch a regional Innovation Corps (I-Corps) node with one sweeping goal: find the best entrepreneurial student and faculty researchers and help them bring their discoveries to market.

+The BioMaryland Center, awarded \$1.5 million to eight companies, including Harpoon Medical Inc. and Otomagnetics, startups from UMB and UMCP.
+UMB received a \$4.9 million grant from NIH for artificial lung research

-Other developments
+Other Developments

-- While the University of Maryland, MPowering the State, the structured collaboration between UMCP and UMB, is still in its early stages, it has already had a profound impact on technology transfer and commercialization efforts at the two institutions. - Towson is expanding its entrepreneurial efforts as well, selecting Frank Bonsal III as TU's first director of entrepreneurship, marking the advent of a larger and more integrated approach to entrepreneurship at the university. - At Salisbury, the Baltimore-based Ratcliffe Foundation has committed to as much as \$1 million to the Franklin P. Perdue School of Business over the next five years to support student entrepreneurs who are looking to create startups. - Bowie's College of Business is launching a new Student Business Incubator to encourage entrepreneurship and nurture student startup ventures. - UMB's Office of Technology Transfer announced the addition of an Entrepreneurin-Residence (EIR), a pathologist/immunologist with experience in biosimilars, biomarkets, manufacturing, repurposed compounds, and startup formation.
+- While the University of Maryland, MPowering the State, the structured collaboration between UMCP and UMB, is still in its early stages, it has already had a profound impact on technology transfer and commercialization efforts at the two institutions.
+WPOWERING THE STATE - Towson is expanding its entrepreneurial efforts as well, selecting Frank Bonsal III as TU's first director of entrepreneurship, marking the advent of a larger and more integrated approach to entrepreneurship at the university.

+Bowie's College of Business is launching a new Student Business Incubator • At Salisbury, the Baltimore-based Ratcliffe Foundation has committed to as much as \$1 million to the Franklin P. Perdue School of Business over the next five years to support student entrepreneurs who are looking to create startups.

+• Bowie's College of Business is launching a new Student Business Incubator to encourage entrepreneurship and nurture student startup ventures.

+• UMB's Office of Technology Transfer announced the addition of an Entrepreneur-in-Residence (EIR), a pathologist/immunologist with experience in biosimilars, biomarkets, manufacturing, repurposed compounds, and startup formation.